 NO PAYMENT FOR CONTRIBUTORS

-No payment will be made.
+Publication is payment.
+Sadly, the exigencies of small press poetry publication mean that the journal earns just enough to keep itself afloat.
+Therefore no payment will be made.
 No contributor copies are furnished free.
-There will be no payment of any kind for accepted submissions for any issue of Atlas Poetica.
+There will be no payment of any kind for contributions to any issue of Atlas Poetica.

 Educational Use Notice